rhotter/chores-bot/README.md

 # Chores Bot

-A Slack bot for managing dishwasher chores rotation in your household.
+A Slack bot for managing dishwasher chores rotation at lxm.

 ## Features

 - Daily reminders for who needs to unload the dishwasher
 - Weekly schedule posts every Sunday
 - Ability to opt-out of next rotation
-- Simple command interface

 ## Setup